Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 Address: Eagle Canyon Trophy Trout Lakes

 Explore the area’s fishing options with a charter tour with Eagle Canyon Trout.
-The tour guides take fishers to the areas with the largest fish schools.
+The tour guides take anglers to the areas with the largest fish schools.
 You can expect the fish to put up a fight.

-Vacationers who traveled the area’s waters with the charter company called it a once-in-a-lifetime fishing experience since the lakes offer trophy-sized catches that you could mount to hang on the wall.
+Vacationers who traveled the area’s waters with the charter company called it a once-in-a-lifetime fishing experience since the lakes offer trophy-sized catches you could mount to hang on the wall.
 If you need gear before you hit the water, stop by Eagle Creek Fly Shop.

 13. Red Bluff River Park